-(d) intimidation, bullying or harassment; (e) unfavourable treatment in relation to another person's job; (f) discrimination, prejudice or adverse treatment; (g) disciplinary proceedings or disciplinary action, or (h) any other type of disadvantage.
+(f) discrimination, prejudice or adverse treatment;(g) disciplinary proceedings or disciplinary action, or(h) any other type of disadvantage.
 Detrimental action does not include: (a) lawful action taken by a person or body to investigate serious wrongdoing or other misconduct; (b) the lawful reporting or publication of a finding of serious wrongdoing or other misconduct; (c) the lawful making of adverse comment, resulting from investigative action; (d) the prosecution of a person for a criminal offence; or (e) reasonable management action taken by someone in relation to a person who made or may make a Public Interest Disclosure.
 For example, a reasonable appraisal of a Public Interest Diclosure maker's work performance.
 Individuals who make a Public Interest Disclosure may still be subject to reasonable management action.
-Disclosures Coordinator PID Act.
-The individual responsible for managing Council's response to Public Interest Disclosures.
+Provided such action is not taken because of the Public (d) Interest Disclosure, it is not Detrimental Action under the PID Act.
+Disclosures Coordinator The individual responsible for managing Council's response to Public Interest Disclosures.
 Council's Public Interest Disclosures Coordinator is the Internal Ombudsman.
 Disclosure Officer Refers to Council Officers trained to receive Public Interest Disclosures, as listed in Appendix A. Employee A person who is directly employed by Council on a full time, part time, temporary, or casual basis.
-Integrity Agency Refers to the Agencies set out in Appendix B. Investigation Period Means: (a) after six months from the previous disclosure being made; or (b) after 12 months if you applied for an internal review of the Agency's decision within six months of making the disclosure
+Integrity Agency Refers to the Agencies set out in Appendix B. Investigation Period Means: (a) after six months from the previous disclosure being made; or (b) after 12 months if you applied for an internal review of the Agency's decision within six months of making the disclosure Manager The person who directly, or indirectly, supervises you.
+It can also be the person who you directly, or indirectly, report to.
+You may have more than one Manager.